-As you know, sustainable, eco-friendly and ethically-made clothes usually cost more than fast fashion brands, right?
+As you know, sustainable, eco-friendly and ethically-made clothes usually cost more than fast fashion brands.
 You can be sure that any brand selling very cheap garments must have cut the costs somewhere in its production.
 So does that mean that you have to spend a fortune to enjoy following the new trends that come up with every new season?
-Or maybe you will need to give up trends?
-Or worse, you will have to stop shopping?
+Or maybe you need to give up trends?
+Or worse, you have to stop shopping?

 Luckily, there are more and more labels making ethical and sustainable fashion that is also affordable, so that you don’t have to give up looking on-trend.
 Even high street fast fashion brands are already looking into this matter.
 H&M, for example, offers a garment collecting initiative to recycle your old clothes in exchange for a voucher or 15% off your next purchase.
 Increasing the consumers’ awareness of unnecessary waste is excellent, and collecting and recycling old clothes is the first step in the direction of the ideal full closed-loop recycling.
 Some brands are promising they will soon be able to use only 100%recycled material; others already have an ethical mission like ensuring decent working conditions and fair wages to their workers.

 Fashion for peace